ashutoshmjain/gita/src/mathuraChap11.md

 Wait!
 You opened a lot of branches and I am lost in the basic math - said the Fairy - Can you please repeat.

 Oh!
 Absolutely - said the mentor - Let me explain it with a rather simple example.
-Let is take a smaller number - say "8".
+Let's take a smaller number - say "8".
 And let us just focus on "8" today - he thought for a while - let me draw it for you to make it easy to comprehend ...

-He said while looking for a pen and paper - the number "8" has prime factors as 2x2x2 or 2^3.
+He said while looking for a pen and paper - the number "8" has prime factors as 2 x 2 x 2 or 2^3.
 We can display it as the branches of a inverted tree as below.

         |
       /   \